vantage6/vantage6-workshop/episodes/chapter5.md

 # Get an specific instance of the given '<resource>'.
 client.<resource>.get()
 ````
+(*) Please note that some resources do not provide all four operations and that these are constrained by the privileges of the credentials used when creating the client instance.

-The parameters of the methods above differ depending on the kind of `<resource>` you are working on.
-To get these details, you can launch a Python interactive session that runs the client creation script above, and then use the 'help' command.
-For example, by doing this for `client.organization`, you will find that you can filter the list of organizations (among others) by name, country and collaboration.
+The parameters of the methods above vary based on the type of `<resource>` you are working with.
+To get these details, you can launch a Python interactive session that runs the client creation script above, and use the 'help' command with it.
+For example, by using this command for `client.organization`, you will find that you can filter the list of organizations (among others) by name, country, and collaboration:

 ```Python
 python -i client.py